Philadelphia Wrongful Death Attorney

-- The defendant owed the victim a duty to act with reasonable care.
-This may mean an employer’s obligation to furnish employees with a workplace free of hazards or dangerous conditions or a motor vehicle operator who should know to follow traffic laws.
+- The defendant owed the victim a duty to act with reasonable care: This may mean an employer’s obligation to furnish employees with a workplace free of hazards or dangerous conditions or a motor vehicle operator who should know to follow traffic laws.

-- The plaintiffs breached this duty by some action or inaction.
-If an employer knew about a workplace hazard and failed to address it in a timely manner and the hazard results in an employee’s death at no fault of the employee, then the employer may be responsible for the victim’s death.
+- The plaintiffs breached this duty by some action or inaction: If an employer knew about a workplace hazard and failed to address it in a timely manner and the hazard results in an employee’s death at no fault of the employee, then the employer may be responsible for the victim’s death.

 Dealing with the death of a loved one or family member is never easy for anyone.
 Wrongful death cases can make an already difficult situation even more stressful.
-To obtain justice and fair compensation for the victim’s death, the surviving family members will have to gather documentation to prove their expenses, the financial security that their deceased loved one would have provided had he or she survived, and myriad other pieces of evidence.
+To obtain justice and fair compensation for the victim’s death, the surviving family members will have to gather documentation to prove their medical bills, the financial security that their deceased loved one would have provided had he or she survived, and myriad other pieces of evidence.

-This process is arduous and having reliable, compassionate legal representation will make the process much more bearable.
+The wrongful death process is arduous and having reliable, compassionate legal representation will make the process much more bearable.
 The legal professionals at Ciccarelli Law Offices have extensive experience with personal injury and wrongful death cases in the Philadelphia area, and we work tirelessly on behalf of our clients.